Scientist – Small Molecule Drug Discovery

 - Provide figures, presentations, and reports for experiments conducted.

-- Train new hires.
+- Train technicians.

 - Experience with western blotting technology.

-- Experience with HTS instruments preferred.
+- Experience with HTS instruments.

 - Experience with biochemistry, cell biology and robotic liquid handing.

 - Authorization to work in the United States indefinitely without restriction or sponsorship.